How to Fix Slow Boot Time in Windows 10?

 Enable Fast Boot Option

-• Click on “Choose what the power buttons do” option on the left side of the window.
+• Click on the “Choose what the power buttons do” option on the left side of the window.

-• Now click on “Change settings that are currently unavailable”.
+• Now click on “Change settings that are currently unavailable.”

 Perform Disk Cleanup Regularly